decentraland/old-documentation/_posts/wearables/2021-05-31-creating-wearables.md

 - No more than 1.5K triangles per wearable
 - No more than 500 triangles per accessories
 - No more than 2 textures (at a resolution of 512x512px or lower) per wearable.
 All textures must be square.
+- In the case of skin wearable, the amount of tris allowed are 5k and 5 textures.

 Before you get started, download the example files for reference meshes and textures.